Housing policies and procedures

 - Moline campus: 500 John Deere Road; 309-779-5000

-Transportation for medical, dental, optical, pharmaceutical or psychological services within the Quad Cities is free for Augustana students.
-Your options are:
+Transportation for medical, dental, optical, pharmaceutical or psychological services within the Quad Cities is free for Augustana students through a local cab service.
+Augustana ID card required.
+Call 309-788-8182 to schedule.

 If you are seriously ill, staff will contact the assistant director of Residential Life, 309-794-2686, to help notify your parents and professors.